SenseNet/docs.sensenet.com/content/api-docs/querying/06-type.md

 # Query by a type

-The following example shows how to get items with an exact type (DocumentLibrary) skipping the contents with one of the inherited types.
+The following example shows how to get items with an exact type (`Car`) skipping the contents with one of the inherited types.

 <tab category="querying" article="query-by-type" example="byExactType" />